 - The UK currently has FTAs with over 70 countries in addition to the Trade & Cooperation Agreement (TCA) reached with the EU.
 In most cases, FTAs seek to maintain continuity of pre-Brexit trade with third countries.

 - Several of these FTAs include clauses requiring the agreement to be re-negotiated.
-Negotiations are underway with Switzerland, Israel, Turkey and South Korea.
+Negotiations are underway with Switzerland, Turkey and South Korea.
 The government has signalled it will continue with these negotiations.

 - In January 2024, negotiations with Canada on a new FTA were suspended following an impasse on trade in agricultural goods.